LCU/lcu/README.md

 Made using [meteor](http://meteor.com)

+## Mission

+LCU's Mission is so be able to have people clone this repo onto their own servers where they can run a complete version of Learn Code University.
+If people run it on their own servers they have complete control over the data that they are collecting.

 ## Folder structure
 - Code in the `/server` directory only runs on the server.
 - Code in the `/client` directory only runs on the client.